elastic/integrations/packages/nagios_xi/docs/README.md

 Metrics offer insights into the performance and health of user's Nagios XI instance.
 The `Metric` data stream collected by the Nagios XI integration are host and service.
 These enable users to monitor and troubleshoot the performance of hosts and services within their Nagios XI environment, covering aspects such as `network round trip time`, `packet loss`, `service load`, `user count`, and various other critical indicators.

 Data streams:
-- `events`: This data stream gives Nagios XI system event logs.
+- `events`: Provides Nagios XI system event logs.
-- `host`: This data stream gives Nagios XI Host Round Trip Travel Time (rta) and Packet Loss (pl) metrics.
+- `host`: Provides Nagios XI Host Round Trip Travel Time (rta) and Packet Loss (pl) metrics.
-- `service `: This dataset gives Nagios XI services current load, current users, ping, http, ssh, root partition, swap users and total processes metrics by default.
+- `service `: Provides Nagios XI service metrics by default, including current load, current users, ping, HTTP, SSH, root partition, swap users, and total processes.

 Note:
-- Users can monitor and see the log inside the ingested documents for Nagios XI in the `logs-*` index pattern from `Discover`, and for metrics, the index pattern is `metrics-*`.
+- Users can monitor and view logs from the ingested documents for Nagios XI in the `logs-*` index pattern in `Discover`.
+For metrics, the index pattern is `metrics-*`.

 ## Compatibility